BlockchainCommons/www.blockchaincommons.com/_posts/2023-01-31-musings-data-minimization.md

 In addition, some organizations have developed their own standards for Selective Disclosure, such as the Platform for Privacy Preferences (P3P) which provides a mechanism for websites to disclose their data collection and sharing practices and for individuals to set their privacy preferences.

-Some principles of Selective Disclosure include:
+Some requirements for Selective Disclosure include:

 * **Granularity:** Allow individual or organizations to share only specific pieces of information, rather than sharing all of their personal information.
 This enables users to share only the information that is necessary to accomplish a specific task or goal.
 * **Control:** Give users more control over their personal information by allowing them to decide what information they want to share, and with whom they want to share it.